hzjanuary/FluxClaw/README.md

 | `/status` | View memory state (STM count + Core Context preview) |
 | `/status latency` | View real-time latency metrics (LLM/tool/total) |
 | `/reset` | Clear all memory for the current chat |

 ---

+## Performance & Reliability

+### 1) Automatic model fallback

+When the primary model fails with `429` (rate limit) or `404` (not found), FluxClaw automatically retries with the next model from `FALLBACK_MODELS`.

+### 2) Latency observability

+Use `/status latency` to inspect:

+- Average total latency per turn
+- Average LLM latency and LLM calls/turn
+- Average tool latency and tool calls/turn
+- Last turn details: path, model used, and timing breakdown

+### 3) Direct answer mode for simple prompts

+For short/simple questions, FluxClaw uses a compact prompt and skips tool planning to reduce token usage and speed up response time.

+---